charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

     RUN apt-get install build-essential -y
     RUN apt-get install nano -y

-Create the image:
+To create the image run a command of this type:

-    docker build -t <DOCKER-HUB-NAME>/ubuntu-base .
+    docker image build -t <DOCKER-HUB-NAME>/ubuntu-base .

 When running the above command, note the period at the end.

 Run it like this:

-    docker run -it <DOCKER-HUB-NAME>/ubuntu-base
+    docker container run -it <DOCKER-HUB-NAME>/ubuntu-base

 For instance:

-    docker build -t charliecalvert/ubuntu-base .
+    docker image build -t charliecalvert/ubuntu-base .
-    docker run -it charliecalvert/ubuntu-base
+    docker container run -it charliecalvert/ubuntu-base

 The build command creates a Docker image based on your **Dockerfile**.
 The run command creates a container based on the image and runs it.
 To delete an image, see the text further down in this file.

 ## Disable Apache on Ubuntu Server

-We are going to be running the Apache in a Docker container.
+Our next goal is to run the [Apache web server][apache] in a Docker container.
 As a result, we usually do not want to be running Apache on our Server.
 In our case, we frequently already have Apache installed and running on our server.
 We want, at minimum to stop it, which means it won't run until either:

 - We restart it
 - Or the Server is rebooted

-Make sure your Ubuntu Server is not running Apache:
+Run these commands in the bash shell to be sure your Ubuntu Server is not actively running the Apache web server:

     sudo service apache2 status
     sudo service apache2 stop